pmad01/image-zoom-by-transform/README.md

 ## Configuration Options

 Zoomy provides configuration options to customize its behavior:

-- `boundaryElementId`: Specifies the ID of the boundary element to constrain the zoom and pan area.
-If not provided, the entire body is used as the boundary.

 - `zoomUpperConstraint`: Sets the upper limit for zooming.
 Images will not be scaled beyond this value.